dima-brook/w3f_application/elrond_bridge.md

 	  }
     ```
   + BFT consensus mechanism </br>
-    A blockchain embedded smart contract checks whether 2/3 * n + 1 validator have signed the transaction, where **n** is the total number of validators.
+    A blockchain embedded smart contract waits for the BFT threshold to execute a required transaction.
     ```rust
             if validated == (2*validator_cnt/3)+1 {
                 self.exec_action(act);